Monetization of Shoutcast for Business and DNAS v2.5+ stations

 This is why it is important for your trigger files to have audio content.

-The audio can be anything, from music, to station idents & PAs, etc.
+The audio can be anything, from music, or other ads, to station idents, jingles & PAs, etc.

-Note: DNAS stations must be using DNAS v2.5.x or newer for monetization (and RMO Stats) to work.
+Note: DNAS stations must be using DNAS v2.5.x or newer for monetization (and RadioManager Stats) to work.

-Contact us via the support form or email address.
+Contact us via the support form in the RadioManager.

 Be sure to include as much detailed info as possible